 In this small study 12 participants with high cholesterol levels were recruited to take S. boulardii daily for 8 weeks.
 The scientists measured total cholesterol, LDL cholesterol, HDL cholesterol, triglycerides, lipoprotein particles and other cardiovascular biomarkers.

 The results showed that eight weeks of daily S. boulardii supplementation resulted in a negligible reduction in total cholesterol, LDL cholesterol, HDL cholesterol or triglycerides.
 However, a 15.46% decrease in remnant lipoprotein particles was measured.
 This is significant as remnant lipoproteins promote the formation of fatty deposits in the arteries.
 Similar results were found in previous studies, suggesting that S. boulardii may be used in conjunction with other cholesterol lowering supplements or medications.

-We're incredibly excited to see yet more research into the effects of probiotics outside of the body.
-If you're interested in learning more, you can read about a clinical study into the strains found in our 'For your cholesterol' here.
+It's incredibly exciting to see yet more research into the effects of probiotics outside of the body.
+If you're interested in learning more about Saccharomyces boulardii, see this article on its classification.